LogoCustom Linear Actuator

 SourceSignalKey dataWhy it matters

-Motion + Flexible Assembly snapshotsIn-stock status is model-level and time-volatileAs of 2026-04-04, Motion LS28-1B5TN-08 shows "In Stock", Motion LS25-1B5TN-04 shows "In Stock, Factory Order" with quote-delay wording, and Flexible Assembly TAL10-1A20-12 shows "In Stock (3)" plus a same-day shipping cutoff.The alias intent should be answered with live confirmation workflow, not with a blanket claim that 110V AC linear actuators are generally in stock.
+Motion + Flexible Assembly snapshotsIn-stock status is model-level and time-volatileAs of 2026-04-05, Motion LS28-1B5TN-08 and Motion LS25-1B5TN-04 show "In Stock" but retain quote-request and shipping-variation caveats, while Flexible Assembly TAL10-1A20-12 shows "In Stock (3)" plus a same-day shipping cutoff.The alias intent should be answered with live confirmation workflow, not with a blanket claim that 110V AC linear actuators are generally in stock.

 Venture FD/VFD110 V can mean an AC-input package above the alias loadOfficial page lists 110/230 VAC input power, 12/24 VDC PMDC motors, 12/24 VDC output, 2 to 12 inch strokes, up to 1300 lb compression and 900 lb tension, and 10% typical duty cycle.A 1000 lb 110 V request can map to a mains-input package even when the actuator motor is DC.
 Buyers who need true AC at the actuator have to confirm that boundary explicitly.